openhab/openhab-addons/bundles/org.openhab.binding.freebox/README.md

 | Enable Network Interface Discovery | discoverNetInterface    | Enable the discovery of network interface things.                           | false    | true                 |
 | Enable AirPlay Receiver Discovery  | discoverAirPlayReceiver | Enable the discovery of AirPlay receiver things.                            | false    | true                 |

-If the parameter *ipAddress* is not set, the binding will use the default address used by Free to access your Freebox Server (mafreebox.freebox.fr).
+If the parameter *fqdn* is not set, the binding will use the default address used by Free to access your Freebox Server (mafreebox.freebox.fr).
 The bridge thing will initialize only if a valid application token (parameter *appToken*) is filled.

 ### Phone